-Cheap Flights from Munich to Vancouver
+Cheap Flights from Munich to Vancouver in 2019

 Flight information Munich to Vancouver

 Cheapest roundtrip price last month

 Most popular airline last month

 Vancouver International, Vancouver Coal Harbour and Vancouver Boundary Bay

 Airlines That Fly From Munich to VancouverLufthansa and Air Canada have the only non-stop flights from Munich International (MUC) to Vancouver International (YVR).
 The two airlines code share with one another.
 It's possible to be on an Air Canada jet one way and a Lufthansa plane the other.
 Flying time is about 10.5 hours.
 The non-stops tend to be more expensive.
 Both airlines also offer one-stop and two-stop service, but the connections do add to your travel time.
 Other airlines flying Munich to Vancouver include Condor Air, KLM, British Airways, Air France and several American carriers.

 The Franz Josef Strauss Munich International Airport (MUC) is 38 kilometres from the city's downtown core.
 It has two terminals, either of which may be used for flights to Vancouver.
 For example, Air Canada and Lufthansa departures check in at Terminal 2, on Level 3.
 British Airways uses Terminal 1, as do many American carriers.
 You'll find Duty Free shops, eateries, boutique stores, ATMs and currency exchanges in both terminals.